andreped/chatbot-streamlit-demo/README.md

 Below is a snapshot on how the UI should look.
 A live demo may be made openly available in the future.

 <img width="800" alt="Screenshot 2023-10-18 at 13 06 51" src="https://github.com/andreped/chatbot-streamlit-demo/assets/29090665/0e367153-9f0e-48d6-8059-dd060f917a97">

+## Disclaimer

+Only public PDFs were used for this demonstration.
+Some of André's research is sadly behind a paywall and thus we have chosen not to include the PDFs in this demo to avoid copyright issues.

 ## License